Helping You Make a Meaningful Mark on Today’s Youth

-Children who are polite, well spoken, and attentive to others find it easier to get along with their peers and make a positive impression on the adults in their lives.
+Children who are polite, well-spoken, and attentive to others find it easier to get along with their peers and make a positive impression on the adults in their lives.

 As a result, more opportunities come their way, laying the foundation for future success in life.

 Yet too many children are not being taught proper manners or other valuable social skills at home.
-Which means it’s up to us as educators to equip them with these important life tools – and help them grow up to be responsible, caring, successful global citizens.
+This means it’s up to us as educators to equip them with these important life tools – and help them grow up to be responsible, caring, successful global citizens.

-Now you can help students improve their behavior in as little as 10 minutes a day… a week… or month.
+Now you can help students improve their behavior in as little as 10 minutes a day… a week… or a month.

 The work is done for you.

-Here are the steps you need to take to purchase this manners curriculum and lesson plans for your classroom?
+Here are the steps you need to take to purchase this manners curriculum and lesson plans for your classroom

 You have two options for payment: Yes, we accept Purchase Orders; You may pay online.